adambard/learnxinyminutes-docs/fortran.html.markdown

     !
 Function calls can also be evoked within expressions. print *, func2(3, 2, k)

     !
-A pure function is a function that doesn't modify its input parameters ! or cause any side-effects.
+A pure function is a function that doesn't modify its input ! parameters or cause any side-effects.
     m = func3(3, 2, k)

 contains                    !
-Zone for defining sub-programs internal to the program.
+Start defining the program's internal procedures:

     !
 Fortran has a couple of slightly different ways to define functions.

     integer function func(a, b, c)      ! a function returning an integer value.
-        ! implicit none                 ! subvariable fields can no longer declare implicit none integer, intent(in) :: a, b, c  ! type of input parameters defined inside the function.
+        ! implicit none                 ! - no longer used in subvariable fields integer, intent(in) :: a, b, c  ! type of input parameters ! the return variable defaults to the function name.

         if (a >= 2) then
-            func = a + b + c            ! the return variable defaults to the function name. return                      ! can return the current value from the function at any time. end if
+            func = a + b + c
+            return                      ! returns the current value at 'func' end if
         func = a + c